Letztes Update: 30. Januar 2025

-The article explores the various names and titles used for Israel in the Bible, providing insights into their historical and biblical significance.
-It delves into the context and meanings behind these names, offering a deeper understanding of Israel's role and identity in biblical times.
+This article explores the various names and titles of Israel as mentioned in the Bible, providing insights into its historical and biblical context.
+It delves into how the name Israel is used and what it signifies in the scriptures.

 Hi there!
 I'm curious about what Israel is called in the Bible.
 Can you tell me how the name Israel in the Bible is used and if there are any other names or titles associated with it?
 I'm eager to learn more about the historical and biblical context of Israel in the Bible.
 Thanks!